shilad/geo-provenance/README.md

 # geo-provenance

-This project contains tools for geocoding the *geoprovenance* of webresources.
+This project contains tools for inferring the *geoprovenance* of webresources.
 A web page's geoprovenance is the home country for the original publisher of the information contained in the web page.

 The geoprovenance of: